Recalled cars create a costly problem for U.S. auto dealers

 The head of the California New Car Dealers Association, Brian Maas, said one of his members had 15 percent of his inventory affected by the Honda recall.

-However, dealers outside the new vehicle franchise system, whether independents or chains such as CarMax, the largest U.S. used-car retailer, can sell such cars.
+However, dealers outside the new vehicle franchise system, whether independents or chains such as CarMax (KMX.N), the largest U.S. used-car retailer, can sell such cars.

-AutoNation Inc, the largest new vehicle dealer group in the United States, has said it will not sell a new or used vehicle that needed repairs under a recall, and Chief Executive Mike Jackson is calling on rivals to do likewise.
+AutoNation Inc (AN.N), the largest new vehicle dealer group in the United States, has said it will not sell a new or used vehicle that needed repairs under a recall, and Chief Executive Mike Jackson is calling on rivals to do likewise.

 In the meantime, Jackson told Reuters, the policy is proving costly, in part because the chain has to stock more vehicles to make up for the roughly 16 percent of inventory it cannot sell.